-COVID-19 – An Example of a Risk Assessment Undertaken by an IMCA Diving Contractor (IMCA D 16-20) contains a sample of a robust risk assessment recently undertaken by an IMCA Member.
+COVID-19 – An Example of a Risk Assessment Undertaken by an IMCA Diving Contractor (IMCA D 16-20) contains a sample of a robust risk assessment undertaken by an IMCA Member.
 The Bow-tie risk assessment methodology was selected in this example.
-It was used to help the company identify and implement appropriate measures for preventing the occurrence of contagious disease (COVID-19) amongst dive team on a DSV.
+It was used to help the company identify and implement appropriate measures for preventing the occurrence of contagious disease (COVID-19) amongst dive teams on a DSV.
 It was also employed to identify suitable control and recovery measures should cases nevertheless occur.

-Used in conjunction with the guidelines in this document, the Bow-tie risk assessment approach was found by our Member to be one effective way of developing appropriate company procedures and safeguards to reduce the risk of COVID-19 disease on its diving projects so far as reasonably practicable.
+Used in conjunction with the guidelines in this document, the Bow-tie risk assessment approach was found by our members to be one effective way of developing appropriate company procedures and safeguards to reduce the risk of COVID-19 disease on its diving projects so far as reasonably practicable.

-COVID-19 poses a serious risk to the diving population.
+COVID-19 poses a risk to the diving population.
 The nature of the work means close contact is unavoidable and offshore diving projects are normally conducted in remote areas without easy access to medical facilities.
-The most effective way to minimise the impact of COVID-19 is by preventing the virus arriving at the work site through rigorous pre-mobilisation and pre-embarkation screening and excluding individuals who may have been exposed to the virus.
+The most effective way to minimise the impact of COVID-19 is by preventing the virus arriving at the work site through pre-mobilisation and pre-embarkation screening and excluding individuals who may have been exposed to the virus.